How we work

 • The LRI partners allocate funds to a joint research budget on an annual basis, but with the view of making multi-annual commitments for support to research projects.

-The Leprosy Research Initiative (LRI) is pleased to announce a call for proposals for funding commencing in 2020.
+The Leprosy Research Initiative (LRI) is pleased to announce a call for proposals for funding commencing in 2021.
 LRI funds research with a focus on leprosy – including research applications combining leprosy with other neglected tropical diseases (NTDs) or other diseases that share cross-cutting issues with leprosy.
-Proposals addressing any of the five research priorities are eligible for funding in this call.

 Full proposals will be sent out for review by at least two independent reviewers.
 The comments of the reviewers are forwarded anonymously to the applicants.
 The applicants then have the opportunity to submit a rebuttal and revised proposal if relevant.
 The Scientific Review Committee (SRC) reviews the full proposals, the reviewer’s comments and the rebuttal and decides whether or not to recommend a given proposal for funding by the LRI.
 The SC reviews the feedback of the SRC and provides additional advice regarding priority and operational relevance of proposals to the LRI.
 In case several proposals have been recommended for funding, the SC may rank proposals according to perceived priority.
 The comments of the SRC and SC are forwarded to the LRI Executives Group (EG) who, taking all comments into consideration, decide whether the proposal will be funded from the LRI joint fund.
 The applicants will be informed of the LRI EG’s decision as soon as possible, but at the latest on the last working day before Christmas of a given year.